University of Kelaniya: University Library

 The University of Kelaniya Library, has a history spanning over 60 years.
 In parallel to Vidyalankara Pirivena became Vidyalankara University in 1959, the library was started with a collection of books belonging to Vidyalankara Pirivena.
 Subsequently, it was shifted to the current premises in 1977.
-Later, as this old building was not sufficient enough to accommodate its growing collection and student population, the newly built four-storied building was added to the library system in 2013.
+Later, as this old building was insufficient to accommodate its growing collection and student population, the newly built four-storied building was added to the library system in 2013.
 Presently, the library owns a collection of over 245,000 books and monographs relevant to various study programmes and research activities in the university.
 Furthermore, the library has subscribed to EBSCO HOST, JSTOR, Emerald, Oxford University Press, Taylor and Francis databases with access facilities for more than 20,000 academic e-journals and more than 100,000 e-books.

-Professional librarians have been appointed for each faculty to fulfil the informational requirements and information literacy training needs of the users.
-The services provided by the Subject Liaison Librarians are :